-With Halloween right around the corner, kids will soon have their buckets filled with candy and chocolate!
-As a pet owner, one needs to be cautious of the dangers associated with these tasty treats, particularly chocolate.
-We’ve all heard that chocolate can kill your dog… but do we really know the reason why?
-What makes chocolate poisonous to our furry loved ones?
+With Halloween right around the corner, kids will soon have their bags filled with candy and chocolate!
+As pet owners, we need to be cautious of the dangers associated with these tasty treats, especially chocolate.
+We’ve all heard that chocolate is seriously bad for your dog, but do we really know the reason why...
+Why is chocolate bad for dogs?
+Can chocolate kill dogs?
 Which types are more harmful than others?
-What are the symptoms of chocolate poisoning and more importantly… what steps should be taken if ingested?
+What are the symptoms of chocolate poisoning in dogs and more importantly… what steps should be taken if ingested?
 Keep reading to find out!

 What makes chocolate poisonous?

 If you're still wondering, "can dogs eat chocolate?"...the answer is no!
 Chocolate contains methylxanthines (caffeine and theobromine), which are harmful to dogs, especially in large quantities.
-The sweet treat is made from cocoa beans, which contains a chemical compound called theobromine.
+The sweet treat is made from cocoa beans, which contain the chemical compound theobromine.
 Theobromine is the real threat to our pets.
 Dogs metabolize the compound much more slowly than humans, allowing it to build up toxicity levels in their system.

 Additionally, different chocolate types have different theobromine levels.
 Cocoa, cooking chocolate, and dark chocolate contain the highest levels, while milk and white chocolate have the lowest.
-The high level of theobromine in a cocoa product means that it takes only a very small amount to poison a dog.
+The higher the level of theobromine in a cocoa product, the less it takes to poison a dog.
 Therefore, if you have any quantity of dark or bitter chocolate, please be cautious when it is used around pets.
 Dogs also have an excellent sense of smell, making it fairly easy to find any secret hiding spots for tasty treats.

-Early symptoms: vomiting, diarrhea, excessive thirst, increased urination and restlessness
+: vomiting, diarrhea, excessive thirst, increased urination and restlessness Later symptoms

-What to do if your pet has ingested chocolate:
+What to do if your pet ingests chocolate:

-If you’ve noticed your pet is showing the above symptoms, the faster you get it to the vet, the better.
+If you suspect your dog ate chocolate and they are showing the above symptoms, the faster you get it to the vet, the better.
 There is no specific antidote for chocolate poisoning, but the vet may advise inducing vomiting to prevent as much theobromine from entering the system as possible.
 Of all foods you should avoid giving your pet